kiniry/objective-c/s113423/assignment3/README.md

-Assertions crashing the program in the release build would be very anonying for the user, and it might be a better idea to just keep the program running in a slightly inconsitent state and instead record the assertion failure in a log.
+Assertions crashing the program in the release build would be very anonying for the user, and it might be a better idea to just keep the program running in a slightly inconsistent state and instead record the assertion failure in a log.
-That way, when the program actually crashes or the the user experiences some bug, we can somehow retrieve the log file and reason about the origin of theflaw.
+That way, when the program actually crashes or the the user experiences some bug, we can somehow retrieve the log file and reason about the origin of the flaw.

 On the other hand,
-a program crashing on assertion failures would most likely be prefered in a critical system where an inconsitent state could lead to something harmful.
+a program crashing on assertion failures would most likely be prefered in a critical system where an inconsistent state could lead to something harmful.

 For the logging variant i played around with a third-party logging framework called [Lumberjack](https://github.com/robbiehanson/CocoaLumberjack).